WiFi is a practical thing. However, for it to work properly, you should not fall for these misconceptions.

 3.)
 WiFi can be easily expanded via repeater

-To extend the WiFi network, many manufacturers offer so-called repeaters.
-These devices promise to amplify the WiFi signal completely wirelessly.
-At first, this sounds like a very convenient expansion solution, since it does not require the annoying laying of cables.
+To expand the WiFi Many manufacturers offer so-called repeaters to extend the range of the network.
+These devices promise that they WiFi -Amplify the signal completely wirelessly.
+At first, this sounds like a very convenient extension solution because it does not require the hassle of laying cables.

-However, there is one major drawback.
+But there is one major disadvantage.
 The wireless connection between the main device (usually the WiFi router) and the repeater has a limited capacity.
-If several users connect to the repeater, the data traffic of all users is sent over the radio link between the repeater and the WiFi router, which quickly pushes this link to its limits and makes it unstable.
+If several users connect to the repeater, the data traffic of all users is transmitted via the wireless connection between the repeater and WiFi router, which quickly pushes this connection to its limits and makes it unstable.
 This effect increases with the number of repeaters used.

-But there is another disadvantage: WiFi devices generally use different radio channels so as not to interfere with each other.
-However, the concept with repeaters only works if all devices use the same channel.
-This inevitably leads to interference.
+But there is another disadvantage: WiFi Devices generally use different radio channels to avoid interfering with each other.
+However, the repeater concept only works if all devices use the same channel.
+This inevitably leads to disruptions (so-called interference).

-And as if all this were not enough, the WiFi signal is also susceptible to external influences.
-If the radio link between the repeater and WiFi router is disturbed by cordless phones, baby monitors, garage openers, remote-controlled cars, etc., for example, its capacity is further reduced, so that the repeater may not be able to establish a sufficiently strong connection to the WiFi router.
-Particularly confusing: Users see a strong WiFi connection on their devices, but still cannot surf.
+And as if all that wasn’t enough, the WiFi signal is also susceptible to external influences.
+If the radio connection between repeater and WiFi -Router is disturbed by cordless phones, baby monitors, garage openers or remote-controlled cars, etc., its capacity drops even further, so that the repeater may not have a sufficiently strong connection to the WiFi router can build.
+Particularly confusing: Users get a strong WiFi connection on their devices, but still cannot surf.

 Conclusion: Yes, laying cables is an additional expense that can be avoided.
 However, if you want a stable WiFi network in the long term, you should make the effort and connect additional WiFi transmitters (access points) with a network cable.
 The reward is a high-performance WiFi that offers consistent signal quality.